 Dead by Christmas is the story of a group of American soldiers in Germany aided by Helga, who without any official Army authorization help two KGB agents defect.
 What could possibly go wrong?

 Four Strong Women is a prequel that explains how Helga, the daughter of a wealthy aristocratic family who opposed the Nazis, yet survived the war ends up living with her parents in a barracks in a small garden association.

-Escape from India - FREE AS KINDLE BOOK ON 24 DECEMBER ONLY.
+Escape from India -

-An Indian Prince with nefarious intentions has captured Marvin's wife and daughter.
+An Indian Prince with nefarious intentions has captured Helga, Marvin's wife and his daughter.
 Marvin mounts a rescue with unlikely assistants, to save his family from possible organ harvest or slavery.
 Whether Marvin’s mother-in-law, Sonje, coming to India to straighten things out will be a help or an impediment remains questionable.

 Peaches in the Quorum is a story of redemption.
 Helga's daughter Happy and her husband are in prison in Russia.
 Helga's grandson and his nanny try to rescue them.
 To conceal her past as an adult film star from Helga, Shirley, the nanny acts like Mary Poppins.